Quiz: What is my child’s play personality?

 Encourage More Types Of Play With Begin

-Play comes in many forms, but each serves the same purpose — helping your child learn, grow, and thrive.
+Play comes in many forms, but each helps your child learn, grow, and thrive.
 By giving them the time and space to engage in different types of play, you’re nurturing their physical, cognitive, and emotional development.

 If you notice your child gravitating toward only one type of play, it may be time to introduce them to something new.
-Begin offers award-winning products that can take play time to the next level.
+Begin offers award-winning products that help kids thrive in school and life.

 With a range of hands-on and digital activities that promote play, learning, and creativity, Begin encourages a well-rounded childhood.
 From coding games to monthly activity kits, we have something for every child.